mixbytes/tank/README.md

 tank cluster deploy <testcase file>
 ```

+As a result, the listing of the instances of the cluster will be printed along with the run id.

 ### 4. Login into the monitoring

-Locate the newly created instance which name ends with `-monitoring` in your cloud, find the instance ip.
+Locate the IP address of the newly created instance which name ends with `-monitoring`.
-Open in browser `http://{monitoring ip}:3000/dashboards`, username and password are `tank`.
+Open in a browser `http://{monitoring ip}:3000/dashboards`, username and password are `tank`.

-The dashboards can always be found at `http://{monitoring ip}:3000/dashboards`
+Metrics from the cluster can be seen in the predefined dashboards.

 ### 5. List current active runs

 There can be multiple tank runs at the same time.
-List and brief information can be seen via:
+The runs list and the brief information about each run can be seen via:

 ```shell
 tank cluster list